anmalik82/MGS/README.md

 website which is built according to client demands and wishes.
 In this project, html5 and css3 have been used for structure and style where as bootstrap has been used for grid system.
 Mostly, bootstrap library code is used to build this project.

-###### Browser tab, Menubar & Footer
+###### Menubar, Footer, Browser tab
 Font awesome icons have been used for menubar where as animate.css made logo eye catching in the footer.
 Furthermore, company logo has been used as a favicon icon on browser tab.

 ###### Home
 In this section, bootstrap carousel has been used to show some pictures of universities by adding some text with typed.js.
+One of the photos used in this carousel were obtained from PEXELS.
 Furthermore, a button ( Contact Us) is built to develop interactivity with users.
 Lastly, bootstrap cards have been used to provide general information about company by adding toggle buttons.

 ###### Experiences
 In this part, bootstrap cards have been used to show students pictures and experiences about international education by adding some buttons for